sorensen/backbone-dnode/readme.md

 ### Whitelisting

-Since the model types are going to be specified on the client side, an array of whitelisted models can be passed into the `crud` and `pubsub` midleware.
+Since the model types are going to be specified on the client side, an array of whitelisted models can be passed into the `crud` and `pubsub` middleware.
 It is more important to whitelist the `crud` middleware.

 ```javascript